Learning Manifold Patch-Based Representations of Man-Made Shapes: Experimental Results

+The templates for airplanes, guitars, guns, knives, and cars are generated automatically using segmentations of \citet{Yi16}.
+For mugs, we start with an automatic template and add a hole in the handle and a void in the interior.
+To demonstrate a template with distinct parts, for cars, we use the segmentation during training, computing Chamfer and normal losses for wheels and body separately.
+For bottle and bathtub templates, we simply place two and and five cuboids, respectively.

+With a generic sphere template, we produce a compact piecewise-smooth surface of comparable quality to the more conventional deformable meshes.
+Our algorithmic construction of category-specific templates, however, enables higher-quality reconstruction of sharp features and details.

+\rule{1pt}{0pt} \begin{floatingfigure}[r]{0.3\textwidth} \end{floatingfigure} We demonstrate our method's ability to incorporate details from different views.
+We show our output when given a single view of an airplane as well as when given an additional view.
+The combined model incorporates elements not visible in the original view.

-The 3D results that we recover are similar to those on the synthetic sketches.
-This demonstrates that our dataset is reflective of the choices that humans make when sketching 3D objects.
+\begin{floatingfigure}[r]{0.35\textwidth} \end{floatingfigure} We also test on real sketches.
+Each artist was asked to sketch an airplane without having seen any sketches from our dataset.
+The results are similar to those on synthetic sketches, demonstrating that our dataset is reflective of choices that humans make when sketching 3D objects.